SAREC-Lab/sUAS-UseCases/usecases/main/WaterSampling.md

-(Needs fixing still)

-Use Case: Collect water samples
+## Use Case: Collect water samples

 **Description**

-Multiple UAVs head to a specific area to sample water
+UAVs collect and analyze water samples from an open body of water

 **Primary Actor**

-Drone Commander
+Environmental Scientist
+RPIC

 **Supporting Actors**

-Semi-autonomous UAV, Incident Commander

 **Stakeholders and Interests**

-firefighters, chemical researchers
+Environmentalists, farmers, public

 **Pre-Conditions**

-- Dronology system is active
-- Multiple UAVs are equipped with cameras.
-Sampling systems are placed on the active drones
-- Firefighters/researchers have marked specific area to be sampled of the water quality
-- Sample route has been generated
-- DroneResponse is running and UAVs are displayed on map
+- DroneResponse is running
-- Each drone is able to carry multiple sampled containers
-- All UAVs are equipped with collision avoidance technology
+- Multiple UAVs are equipped with water sampling mechanisms (and onboard analytics capabilities if needed)

 **Post Conditions**

 Success end condition

-The samples are collected successfully by each UAV with its assigned water area.
+The samples are collected successfully from the targeted coordinates

 Failure end condition:

- Drones fails to collect samples back to home base
+UAVs fail to collect and/or analyze water samples

 **Trigger**

-The Drone Commander activates the search.
+The UAV operator activates the water sampling mission

 ## Main Success Scenario